HosseinZahed/github-copilot-use-cases/12-code-nagivation.md

+### Prompt in Ask:
-Where is the method that calculates the price of an item?
+@workspace: Where is the method that calculates the price of an item?